fongbx/fongbx.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/Github-View%20on%20Github-%23181717?logo=Github)](https://github.com/fongbx/vast-challenge-2023)

 <div style="text-align: justify">
-  This project based on [Vast Challenge 2023](https://vast-challenge.github.io/2023/MC2.html) involved the use of visual analytics to help identify companies possibly engaged in illegal, unreported, and unregulated (IUU) fishing.
+  This project, based on Vast Challenge 2023, involved the use of visual analytics to help identify companies possibly engaged in illegal, unreported, and unregulated (IUU) fishing.
 An RShiny App was built to help users explore and interact with different types of network and shipment data to identify irregular trends and patterns.
 </div>
 <br>
 <center><img src="images/network_1.JPG"/></center>